Parallel-NetCDF/E3SM-IO/mpi_io_test/README.md

 small regions in the file.
 Under the same fileview, it compares two cases.
 One uses a contiguous user buffer and the other a noncontiguous buffer.

-The noncontiguous fileview is constructed based on the I/O patterns used by [E3SM](https://github.com/E3SM-Project/E3SM) climate simulation model.
+The noncontiguous I/O pattern is used by the production runs of [E3SM](https://github.com/E3SM-Project/E3SM) climate simulation model.
+The offset-length pairs of individual write requests from all MPI processes are traced and saved in the provided NetCDF files.
+PnetCDF library is used only to read in the offset-length pairs.
+Once the inputs are read, the remaining program makes only MPI-IO calls.
+Two noncontiguous MP derived datatypes are constructed by calling `MPI_Type_create_hindexed()`.
+One is used to set the fileview and the other to describe a noncontiguous user buffer when calling `MPI_File_write_all()`.
+The timings of two collective write calls are measured reported at the end.
+Both collective writes use the same fileview and data amount.

 When running this program on [Cori](http://www.nersc.gov/users/computational-systems/cori) KNL nodes, we found that the collective write performs significantly poorer when using a noncontiguous user buffer than a contiguous one.
-Preliminary time profiling shows a significant amount of time spent on subroutine `ADIOI_Lustre_Fill_send_buffer()` in ROMIO.
-This subroutine is called when user buffer is noncontiguous and it makes copy of user buffer to a contiguous one before posting asynchronous send requests.
+Preliminary time profiling shows a significant amount of time spent on posting `MPI_Irecv()`, and `MPI_Isend()` in subroutine `ADIOI_LUSTRE_W_Exchange_data()` in ROMIO.
+This occurs especially when a high number of MPI processes per KNL node is used.
+We are still investigating the real cause.

 * Compile command:
   * Edit file `Makefile` to customize the C compiler, compile options,